 - Look for the breaker marked “AC” and ensure it’s in the “on” location.
-If it’s tripped, the breaker will be in the middle or “off” spot.
+If it’s tripped, the breaker will be in the "off" position.

 - Steadily shift the breaker back to the “on” spot.
 If it instantaneously flips again, don’t touch it and call us at 530-885-8081.
 A breaker that keeps turning off may signal your home has an electrical issue.